Acacia asparagoides is a shrub to 2 metres tall.

 Phyllodes (modified leaves) sometimes clustered, linear, to 1.5 cm long and to 0.2 cm wide.

-Flowers produced in globular heads, to 6 mm in diameter, bright yellow mainly with one head produced per leaf axil.
+Flowers are produced in globular heads, to 6 mm in diameter, bright yellow, mainly with one head produced per leaf axil.
 Each head can contain up to 30 very small, staminate flowers.
 It flowers mainly in August–October, but also other times of the year.

 Seed pods are shallowly to strongly curved, usually slightly constricted between seeds, to 5 cm long, and about 0.5 cm wide.

 Not a common plant in cultivation.
-Currently, not much is known.
+Currently, not much is known about its cultivation potential.